CCP-NC/orgdisord/docs/installation.rst

     $ pip install sodorg_renewal

 **but this is not yet available**.
-See below for how to build it from source.
+See above for how to build it from source.

 ..
 To install SODORG Renewal, run this command in your terminal: